sreeramsanjay/dcos/README.md

 ##### Note:

-1.Update the files under stacks/<stacks_name> with appropriate values and only these are the manual changes needed before running terraform
+1. Update the files under stacks/<stacks_name> with appropriate values and only these are the manual changes needed before running terraform

-2.Review the changes on plan stage before running terraform apply

-3.Any changes made with aws-cli/console/sdk or any other awsapi will be lost with terraform apply
+2. Review the changes on plan stage before running terraform apply 3.Any changes made with aws-cli/console/sdk or any other awsapi will be lost with terraform apply

 4.Few changes may result permanent deletion of resources and may not possible to restore it back